How to attend the 2025 Lions Tour in Australia

-At the end of 2023, Ireland’s Employment Permit System saw the largest expansion ever.
+Additionally, the end of 2023 marked Ireland’s Employment Permit System’s largest expansion to date.

 Major changes took place including the addition of new roles to the Critical Skills List, removal of occupations from the Ineligible list and an increase in salary thresholds.

-After a few years since the previous changes in the occupations lists, this announcement represents a significant development for the Employment Permit System in Ireland.
+After a few years passed since the previous significant changes in the occupations lists, this announcement represents a significant development for the Employment Permit System in Ireland.

 This has been the first time since 2019 that we have seen multiple occupations added to the Critical Skills list or removed from the Ineligible list.
 However, this time around, the update was a lot more substantial.